shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 ## Benefits

-Xandr Invest lets you set up managed media buys and auction-based buys using a unique interface where you can easily monitor your insertion order and line item delivery and performance.
+Microsoft Invest lets you set up managed media buys and auction-based buys using a unique interface where you can easily monitor your insertion order and line item delivery and performance.
 Invest DSP is an end-to-end, integrated platform